-Thesis statement:
+statement:

-Source 1 () Source 2 () Key Points Key Points
+Source 1 () Source 2 (

+Key Points Key Points

+Key Forms key romes

-Self-Reflection Answer the following questions: Have I integrated the information from outside sources effectively (i.e., correct use of verbs and signal phrases to introduce paraphrases and quotations; evidence connected to main ideas logically)?
-Have I found any figures or tables that would strengthen my report?
+- Have I integrated the information from outside sources effectively (i.e., correct use of verbs and signal phrases to introduce paraphrases and quotations; evidence connected to main ideas logically)? - Have I found any figures or tables that would strengthen my report?